vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### URL Validation

-All URLs in Vipps eCommerce API are validated with the [Apache Commons UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).
+All URLs in the Vipps eCommerce API are validated with the [Apache Commons UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).

 If `isApp` is true, the `fallBack` URL is not validated with Apache Commons UrlValidator,